steben616/imu/README.md

 - The app directory has a c++ proxy app that reads messages off pico's COM port (usb) connection and publishes them over a websocket server
 - App directory also has a three.js visualizer that maintains a websocket connection to the c++ proxy app.
 - The axis helper gets rotate around the z axis based on the yaw reported by the IMU over USB/UART.
-- There's some issue on windows with reading the com port using proxy app first.. just start putty first, close it and then launch the proxy app.
+- There's some issue on windows with reading the com port directly using the proxy app.. just start putty first, close it and then launch the proxy app.

 c++ proxy app
 ```